 Illustration is at the core of what I do, but my projects take on many forms, including prints, textile, patterns, murals and canvases.
 My illustrations show an abundant world of undersea creatures, tropical fauna & flora, botanical geometry and folk stories.

 Visually, I combine elements from contemporary art, culture and technology with a deep wonder for nature.
-I have presented my work in a wide variety of contexts including art galleries, alternative artist spaces, coffee shops, book shops and the houses and offices of friends and clients.
+I have presented my work in a wide variety of contexts including art galleries, alternative artist spaces, coffee shops, book shops and the houses and offices of friends.

 From early age, I came to understand that I can say things with colours and shapes that I can’t say any other way – things I have no words.